MeridjaNassim/gestion-scolarite/README.md

 # Gestion-Scolarite

-A MERN web application for the tuition management in a school (ESI)
+A MERN web application for the tuition management in a school (ESI School project)

 # How To setup :